ljwenger99/Risk-Problem/README.md

 # Risk-Problem
-A program to solve the following probability problem:
+A program to solve a probability problem involving the board game RISK.